 The qualification is still mandatory for one member of the Tender Evaluation Team for significant projects funded by the NZ Transport Agency.
 Because it’s the only NZQA qualification aimed specifically at practical procurement through tenders, it will also be a valid and highly respected qualification for a wide range of industries into the future.

 We are working with Government Procurement (MBIE) personnel and other government groups to raise awareness of the value of the qualification across all of government procurement; and we hope to make more headway this year.

 We now have more than 80 procurement professionals registered for the NZQA Procurement qualification with Clever Buying; and they are already making good headway through their Unit Standards.
 All graduates have provided excellent feedback on the value of their journey through achieving this qualification.

-Note: If you’re one of the people currently working through your NZQA Procurement qualification, please note that tyou need to complete and submit at least one assignment every three months, or attend an additional training/ support day (cost is $750 plus GST).
+Note: If you’re one of the people currently working through your NZQA Procurement qualification, please note that tyou need to complete and submit at least one assignment every three months, or attend an additional training/ support day.
 It’s a great reason to keep up momentum on your assignments!
 Your personal trainer/ assessor will be on hand to help[ you or give advice at any stage.